ryanmartel/marteldb/marteldb-book/src/notes/buffer_manager/buffer_descriptor.md

 fields.
 In general, the buffer header lock is a spinlock which is combined with flags, refcount and usagecount into a single atomic variable.
 This allows some single atomic operations such as increaseing or decreasing refcount without acquiring and releasing the spinlock.

+The buf_id field does not change after initialization, so it does not require locking. freeNext is protected by the buffer_strategy_lock not the Buffer Header Lock.
+Most importantly, **the buffer header lock is NOT used to control access to the data in the buffer!**

+There is an assumption that nobody changes the state field while the buffer header lock is held.
+This allows the holder of the lock to do complex updates in a single write while releasing the lock through the BM_LOCKED flag.